Shon Weissman

-Shon Zalman Weissman (or Sean, שון זלמן וייסמן; born 14 February 1996) is an Israeli professional footballer who plays as a forward for the Israel national team.
+Shon Zalman Weissman (or Sean, שון זלמן וייסמן; born 14 February 1996) is an Israeli professional footballer who plays as a forward for Israeli Premier League club Beitar Jerusalem and the Israel national team.

 An academy graduate of Israeli side Maccabi Haifa, Weissman made his senior debut for the club in 2014 before spending three seasons on loan with Hapoel Acre, Maccabi Netanya, and Ironi Kiryat Shmona.
 At Maccabi Netanya, he scored 12 goals as the club achieved promotion to the Israeli Premier League.
 In the 2019–20 season, while playing with Austrian side Wolfsberger AC, he became the club's first goalscorer in a European competition and was the Austrian Bundesliga's top scorer with 30 goals from 31 matches.
 He then moved to Spain, representing Real Valladolid and Granada in La Liga and the Segunda División.

 Formerly an Israel youth international, Weissman represented the nation from under-17 level.
 He made his senior international debut in September 2019.